orangedaisy/bshowco/_posts/2020-10-09-vuejs-zero-to-pokedex.md

 Pokémon he already caught to see a "details" view with that Pokémon's description, stats, type, etc.

-{% include figure.html src='/assets/images/pokedex_first_sketches.jpg'
-alt='First draft notes and sketches of the fledgling Pokedex app' caption='Pardon my atrocious handwriting 😬' %}
+{{ figure('/assets/images/pokedex_first_sketches.jpg','First draft notes and sketches of the fledgling Pokedex app','Pardon my atroucious handwriting') }}

 ## Charting a course